Understanding the Games as a Service (GaaS) Model

-The game industry has gone through a lot of changes, and there are a lot more changes on the horizon.
-The dramatic growth in mobile game development along with device performance disparities forced game developers and publishers to consider implementing a SaaS model for their titles.
+The game industry has gone through many changes in the last decade, and there are a lot more changes on the horizon.
+The dramatic growth in mobile game development and new devices and platforms forced game developers and publishers to consider implementing a SaaS model for their titles.
+GaaS allows the game to be much more accessible to people in a timely manner and doesn’t need physical copies to be sold in a retail storefront.

 How GaaS Works

-GaaS increases the availability of games to players and lets them play multiple titles at a time without installing them.
-Gamers do not have to bother purchasing a physical disc or installing the games on their devices.
-They can play console-quality AAA titles without specialized hardware, as GaaS services offload all the graphic processing onto cloud servers and is streamed directly onto your TV or other devices.
-With GaaS, players are spared buying expensive hardware or upgrades for their PCs.
+GaaS increases the availability of games to potential players.
+They now have access to multiple titles at any given time without the need to leave their house or grab their wallet.
+This means gamers do not need to purchase a physical disc or install the games on their device.
+They can play console-quality AAA titles without specialized hardware.
+GaaS services offload all the graphic processing onto cloud servers and stream directly onto your TV or other devices.
+With GaaS, players are saved from buying expensive hardware and the time and money to make upgrades to their PCs.

 Key GaaS Providers